|GPS:||34.235, -117.078 Google Map · Climbing Area Map|

 |Shared By:||C Miller on Feb 2, 2006|

-The rock in the San Bernardino Mountains (SB's) is mostly granite which ranges in quality from excellent to somewhat grainy ala Joshua Tree, with most being quite good.
-Because many of the routes are newer don't be surprised if some are a bit dirty and sport some residual lichen - it's nothing a bit of traffic won't take care of.
+Rock in the San Bernardino Mountains is mostly granite which ranges in quality from excellent to somewhat grainy like Joshua Tree, with most being quite good.
+Because many of the routes are newer or don't see as much traffic they can be a little dirty or sport some lichen.

-Routes in the SB's are typically single pitch affairs with the odd exception, but what the SB's lack in height they make up for with diversity and a plethora of crags scattered far and wide.
-Oddly, the neighboring San Jacinto Mountains (home to Tahquitz and Suicide Rock) seem to have gotten the wealth of multi-pitch crags.
+Routes in the San Bernardino Mountains are typically single pitch affairs with the odd exception, but what they lack in height they make up for with diversity and a plethora of crags scattered far and wide.
+Oddly, the neighboring San Jacinto Mountains, home to Tahquitz and Suicide Rock, seem to have gotten the wealth of multi-pitch crags.
 Many traditional and sport routes are found here, often with both styles at the same crag.
 The bouldering potential here is huge and much potential still exists for those so inclined.

-Three major climbing areas exist in the SB's - the Lake Arrowhead Pinnacles, Keller Peak and the Holcomb Valley Pinnacles; these are areas with enough climbing to keep one busy for days or more.
+Three major climbing areas exist in the San Bernardino Mountains - the Lake Arrowhead Pinnacles, Keller Peak and the Holcomb Valley Pinnacles; these are areas with enough climbing to keep one busy for days or more.
 There also exists many other minor areas which are worth checking out for a day or less of climbing.

 - Highway 18 (southern approach) - Starts from Hwy 30, climbs into the mountains quickly via a 4 lane road, and then pinches down to a narrow and windy 2 lane road when you hit the rim, just past the Crestline turnoff.
 Plan on 30 minutes to the rim and another 15-20 minutes to Running Springs.